jshlbrd/jshlbrd.github.io/content/speaking/_index.md

 date: 2024-06-19
 ---

-Sometimes I go places and talk about security.
+Sometimes I go places and talk about security operations.
 I'm open to speaking engagements (reach me [on LinkedIn](https://www.linkedin.com/in/joshliburdi/)).

 <!-- # 2024 -->
 ## [~~Reinventing~~ Inventing ETL for Detection and Response Teams](/docs/speaking/2024_bsides_sf_reinventing_etl_for_detection_and_response_teams.pdf)